More and more in the news today, you’ll see the lists of the health benefits that come from smoking weed. And they’re not wrong.

-But the excess of anything can be bad, and the way you intake any substance can make it more harmful than not.
-There are reasons to use marijuna, and there are reasons to quit.
+But the excess of anything can be harmful, and the way you intake any substance can make it more dangerous than not.
+So there are reasons to use marijuana, and there are reasons to quit.

-- Impaired short-term memory: Marijuana use can impair your short term memory, which could potentially become dangerous
+- Impaired short-term memory: Marijuana use can impair your short-term memory, which could potentially become dangerous

-- Changes in mood: Use of the drug can cause mood swings and drastic altering of mood which can have long-term psychological effects
+- Changes in mood: Use of the drug can cause mood swings and drastic altering of mood, which can have long-term psychological effects

 - Effects on development: In teenagers and those still growing, marijuana can permanently damage brain cells, which will never grow to their fullest potential.